-- Solidity Function Signature: getDesignatedCaller(bytes32 callKey, uint targetBlock, uint8 gracePeriod, uint blockNumber) public returns (address) - ABI Signature: 0xe8543d0d - callKey: specifies the scheduled call. - targetBlock: the target block for the specified call. - gracePeriod: the grace period for the specified call. - blockNumber: the block number (during the call window) in question.
+- Solidity Function Signature: getDesignatedCaller(bytes32 callKey, uint256 blockNumber) - ABI Signature: 0x3c941423

+- callKey: specifies the scheduled call. - blockNumber: the block number (during the call window) in question.

-This returns the address of the caller who is designated for this block, or $0 \times 0$ if this call can be executed by anyone on the specified block.
+This returns the address of the caller who is designated for this block, or 0×0 if this call can be executed by anyone on the specified block.